Adrian Warburton: 1941

 Personal appearance and dress on 69 Squadron were important to Tich Whiteley, who thought his officers should set the right example.
 After Tich left Malta, things changed, as it became nearly impossible to obtain replacement items of uniform.
 Warburton's attire became an expression of his individuality and he often wore an army battledress blouse with his RAF rank on slides on the shoulder tabs.
 He wore a cravat rather than a tie, and rarely wore uniform shoes.
-This was very much against the RAF "norm", even in those testing days in Malta.
+This was very much against the RAF "norm", even in those trying days in Malta.
 He continued to foster a special, almost unique, relationship with the airmen, which he had begun as soon as he arrived in Malta.
 Tich had always encouraged his aircrew to help in servicing their aircraft, but Warburton went further, befriending many.
 To him, the airmen were equals and, in their turn, many became devoted to him.
 Whenever he flew to Egypt, he invariably asked the airmen if there was anything they wanted him to bring back.
 One of his ground crew in 1941 was 20-year old Leading Aircraftman (LAC) Jack Vowles from Halifax.
 Of Warby, Jack said, "He wasn't boastful or overpowering - but overall, he was a most exceptional man."

 On 14 April 1941, Warburton's Maryland was mistaken for a Ju 88 and attacked by a Hurricane flown by Flying Officer Innes Westmacott.
 Warby had to force-land wheels-up.
 Later, he photographed the entire 250 mi length of the coast road from Benghazi to Tripoli.
 It was thought the task would take six sorties to complete.
 Warburton did it in one, with every yard photographed and no breaks in coverage.
 During the flight, he was chased out to sea four times by enemy fighters, but returned to his task after shaking off his pursuers.
 Being mistaken for a Ju 88 sometimes had its advantages.
 On the same mission, with Frank Bastard and Paddy Moren, he also attacked a new Axis airstrip at Misurata they had discovered three days earlier.
 He first joined the traffic pattern and was given a "green" to land.
 According to Frank, they overflew the airstrip at a height of 15 ft, leaving three Italian bombers in flames.

 By the summer of 1941, Warburton was living on his nerves.
 He was also perceived by many who did not know him as a "loner" who did not mix in the officers' mess.
 But he was desperately short of money, as, at Tich's instigation, much of his pay was going toward debts he had run up in the UK.
 Many were jealous of Warburton's access to senior officers, and in particular the new AOC, Air Vice-Marshal Hugh Lloyd, who gave him free rein.
 Some considered him irresponsible and reckless.
 But his access to senior officers was because of the secret nature of his work, while those who knew him recognised the risks he took were calculated.